Vansh983/study-cards/README.md

 ## License

-This project is private and proprietary.
+This project is licensed under the Study Quick License.
+See the [LICENSE](LICENSE) file for details.

+The software may be used, modified, and distributed for non-commercial purposes only.
+Any commercial use requires explicit written permission from Vansh Sood.